Year 10 Technology Electives

 Café Cuisine is a semester long elective subject in year 10.

-The students work in small groups to se up and run a small cafe that catered for staff members at the school.
-They are required to hygienically and consistently prepare food, prepare a variety of beverages offered in a cafe, serve customers and deal with money.
+Students are required to hygienically and consistently prepare food, prepare a variety of beverages offered in a cafe, serve customers and acquire money handling skills.

 Students have the opportunity to learn how electronic and mechanical systems work and the components used to make them.
 Students will design, build and test various electronic, mechanical and electromechanical projects.